 Edison was a 22-year-old telegraph operator when he received his first patent for a machine he called the electrographic vote-recorder.
-He was one of several inventors at the time developing methods for legislative bodies, such as the United States Congress, to record their votes in a more timely fashion than the time-honored voice vote system.
+He was one of several inventors at the time developing methods for legislative bodies, such as the U.S. Congress, to record their votes in a more timely fashion than the time-honored voice vote system.

 In Edison's vote-recorder, a voting device was connected to the clerk's desk.
 At the desk, the names of the legislators were embedded in metal type in two columns -- "yes" and "no." Legislators would move a switch on the device to point to either "yes" or "no," sending an electric current to the device at the clerk's desk.
 After voting was completed, the clerk would place a chemically treated piece of paper on top of the metal type and run a metal roller over it.
 The current would cause the chemicals in the paper to dissolve on the side for which the vote should be recorded.
 "Yes" and "no" wheels kept track of the vote totals and tabulated the results.